FlutterAppmakers/flutter_clean_architecture_posts_app/README.md

 Edit Post: Update an existing post.
 View Post Details: View the full details of a post.

-Feel free to use, modify, and distribute this package for personal or commercial purposes.
+Feel free to use, modify, and distribute this source code for personal or commercial purposes.
 There are no restrictions on usage.